ceghap/fakestore-react-redux-frontend/README.md

-# Fake store using ReactJS Redux TailwindCSS & Fake store API
+# Fake store

-This project is just for me to practice redux & tailwind
+This project is using ReactJS Redux TailwindCSS & Fake store API.
+This project is just for me to practice redux & tailwind (& maybe test?)